-Among the many ethereal works of Dr. Seuss, The Lorax stands out as one of the most well-known and most profound.
+Among the many ethereal works of Dr. Seuss, The Lorax stands out as one of the most well-known and profound.
 The book itself has sold over 200 million copies and has been widely used in classrooms as a teaching aid to impart the message of environmentalism to young students.

-In 2012, the book was adapted to the silver screen as a 3D computer-animated musical comedy that was intended to spread the very same message.
+In 2012, the book was adapted to the silver screen as a 3D computer-animated musical comedy that was intended to spread the very same feel-good message.
 Indeed, it seems that Dr. Seuss’s contribution to the field of environmentalism with The Lorax deserves to be placed among the ranks of works by great names like John Muir and Aldo Leopold in terms of how much awareness it has spread about deforestation and other environmental issues.

 Environmentalism aside, The Lorax was also just a great story with some fantastic illustrations in the colorful and surreal style that only Dr. Seuss could produce.
 I remember sitting in bed and having my mother read me The Lorax and show me the illustrations as I peacefully drifted off to sleep.
 One of the distinct features of the story, the iconic truffula trees, stuck with me in such a way that I would walk around imagining all of the maple and oak trees in my neighborhood as truffulas.

 Dr. Seuss had a special way of inspiring the imagination and helping us see the world in a more vibrant and fantastical way.
 However, it seems that his concept for the truffula trees did not come entirely from his imagination but largely from the real world.

 Of course, there are no real trees that have striped yellow and black trunks and multicolored tufts of cotton candy at the tops.
 However, you might be surprised by how much this real-life tree actually resembles the fictional truffulas from The Lorax.